OUR FOOD TOURS

 The Greenwich village tour winds through a very quaint, picturesque, charming neighborhood in an old Italian section of NYC with some great mom & pop shops.
 Most food tastings are Italian.
 And this tour is all about specialty shops – a bread shop, a cheese store, a pork store and an olive oil shop.
 This is the tour that started Foods of NY Tours.

-Chelsea Market: A food adventure in two hip industrial areas.
+Chelsea Market & The Highline: A food adventure in two hip industrial areas.

 This tour is mostly indoors (2/3 indoors) though the Chelsea Market which is an old industrial building in NYC – a great tour for a cold winter day or hot summer afternoon.
 The market is filled with food shops and many bakeries where you can see some behind the scenes action.
 We also visit the highline which is NYC’s newest outdoor elevation park and dip into the trendy meatpacking district.